-And parents of alumni will need a very different message all together.
+And parents of alumni will need a very different message altogether.
 You will need to create messages that inspire this group to provide the next generation with the same opportunities their children had as students at your school.

 It’s great if you’re thinking about ways your independent school can be more data driven.
 After all, it’s not always easy to make a change and try something different.

-The key is using your data to remind them of that.
-And then showing them how they can provide a similar experience for the next generation.
+The key is using your data to remind them of that and showing them how they can provide a similar experience for the next generation.

 Still have questions?
 Click here to schedule a free consultation with an amplifi development strategist!